Want to do FPGA-based image processing but don't have a camera connected to your FPGA dev board?

 Virtual Camera Vivado Project

 Vivado VDMA project that implements the topology above with the exception that the image processing core is just a feed through.
-Compiling this project will generate a system.bit file which must be transferred to the Zynq SoC boot directory.
+Compiling this project will generate a system.bit file which must be transferred to the Zynq SoC.
 It is also necessary to download the User Space VDMA driver to access the FPGA image frames from linux.

 User Space VDMA Driver